chaoticingenuity/laravel-oidc-client/README.md

 Edit your `config/auth.php` file to use OpenID as the authentication method for your users:

+The following two config settings will provide allow specific configurations for the guard and provider

+- OIDC_AUTH_GUARD=web
+- OIDC_AUTH_PROVIDER=users

 ```php
 'guards' => [
     'web' => [